andrzejwichert/qai/README.md

  https://qiskit.org/documentation/getting_started.html

 ## For Qiskit version 1.x go to the directory https://github.com/andrzejwichert/qai_1

+For better dependency management, consider using a virtual environments using conda

 ------------

 ## Qiskit 0.x versions (old)

+Use pip to install the desired version.
+Replace X.Y.Z with the version number you need:

+pip install qiskit==X.Y.Z

+For exmpla to instal qiskit 0.46:

+pip install qiskit==0.46

 The notebooks use some basic commands and should be compatible with different qiskit 0.x versions, expect the notebook 23_HybridApproaches-VariationalClassification and 17_QuantumKernels.